 Financial questions verify you can cover trip costs without working illegally or accessing public funds.
 Be prepared to explain your income source, savings, estimated daily budget, and any unusual transactions in your bank statements.

 Financial credibility is one of the most critical areas assessed during a UK visitor visa interview.
 UKVI must be satisfied that you can genuinely afford your trip without needing to work illegally or rely on public funds.
-The Home Office guidance emphasises that the source, credibility, and consistency of funds matter as much as the total amount.
+Caseworkers assess not just the total amount of funds but also the source, credibility, and consistency over the 6 months of bank statements typically submitted.

 How will you fund your trip?